makerdao/community/governance/polls/Activate STAR2 Liquidity Layer on Mainnet - April 21, 2025.md

 ### Initial Parameters for the Test

-On-chain parameters for the STAR2 Liquidity Layer for initial activation (?to be confirmed by BA Labs?).
+On-chain parameters for the STAR2 Liquidity Layer for initial activation.

 | Parameter | Max Amount | Slope (Tokens/Day) |
 | --------- | ---------- | ------------------ |